From Surviving to Thriving: Overcoming Trauma with the Right Therapeutic Support

 What Causes Trauma?

 Trauma often arises from experiences that threaten a person’s sense of security, identity, or control.
-Common causes include:
+Some traumatic experiences happen suddenly, while others result from repeated exposure to dangerous situations, unstable environments, or ongoing mistreatment.
+Common causes of trauma include:

 • Loss or grief